-Description Effective date and financial statement impact ASU 2018-12 - Financial Services - Ins Targeted Improvements to the Account ting for Long-Duration Contracts and subsequent related updates The Update requires all features in long-duration insurance contracts that meet the definition of a market risk benefit to be measured at fair value through earnings with changes in fair value attributable to our own credit risk recognized in other comprehensive income.
+Table 52: Current Accounting Developments - Issued Standards Description Effective date and financial statement impact ASU 2018-12 - Financial Services - Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts and subsequent related updates The Update requires all features in long-duration insurance contracts that meet the definition of a market risk benefit to be measured at fair value through earnings with changes in fair value attributable to our own credit risk recognized in other comprehensive income.
 The Update requires the use of a standardized discount rate and routine updates for insurance assumptions used in valuing the liability for future policy benefits for traditional long-duration contracts.
 The Update also simplifies the amortization of deferred acquisition costs.
 ASU 2020-11, Financial Services - Insurance (Topic 944): Effective Date and Early Application, issued in fourth quarter 2020, delayed the effective date of this standard to January 1, 2023.
 Certain of our variable annuity reinsurance products meet the definition of market risk benefits and will require the associated insurance related reserves to be measured at fair value as of the earliest period presented, with the cumulative effect of the difference between fair value and carrying value, excluding the effect of our own credit, to be recognized in the opening balance of retained earnings.
 The cumulative effect on fair value for changes attributable to our own credit risk will be recognized in the beginning balance of accumulated other comprehensive income.
 As of December 31, 2020, we held \$1.2 billion in insurance-related reserves of which \$588 million was in scope of the Update.
-A total of \$531 million was associated with products that meet the definition of market risk benefits, and of this amount, \$26 million was measured at fair value of markets.
+A total of \$531 million was measured at fair value under current accounting standards.
+The market risk benefits are primarily indexed to U.S. equity and fixed income markets.
 Upon adoption, we may incur periodic earnings volatility from changes in the fair value of market risk benefits generally due to the long duration of these contracts.
 We plan to economically hedge this volatility, where feasible.
 The ultimate impact of these changes will depend on the composition of our market risk benefits portfolio at the date of adoption.
 Changes in the accounting for the liability of future policy benefits for traditional long-duration contracts and deferred acquisition costs will be applied to all outstanding long-duration contracts on the basis of their existing carrying amounts at the beginning of the earliest period presented, and are not expected to be material.